Skip to main content

 World Settings

-Worlds support configurable settings that can be stored and retrieved:
+Worlds support configurable settings that can be stored and retrieved using utility functions from @elizaos/core:

 // Get settings for a world